eijikominami/aws-cloudformation-templates/security/README.md

 ### AWS CloudTrail

 This template enables ``AWS CloudTrail`` and creates an ``S3 Bucket`` when its logs are stored.
+CloudTrail Logs stored in an S3 bucket are encrypted using ``AWS KMS CMKs``.

 ### Amazon Inspector